self-atari/icfp2025/writeup/writeup.md

 That seemed like a good place to start actually writing code.
-We knew a simple app would make this process a lot simpler and faster.[^vim2] Pandu set off on building a UI that could replicate what we had done on paper while I built out our own version of the competition server for testing.[^server_mistake]
+We knew a simple app would make this process a lot simpler and faster.[^vim2] Pandu set about building a UI that could replicate what we had done on paper while I built out our own version of the competition server for testing.[^server_mistake]

 [^vim2]: We also knew that we could use some code for looking up rooms with doors
-    the way we had been.
+    the way we had been in our text file.
 But in fact, Vim handled lookup surprisingly well!
 If it ain't broke, don't fix it.

 [^server_mistake]: We were also penalized for the number of times we talked to
     the server.
-Thanks to early testing--either a bug in the organizers' code or, more likely, user error--we were working under the mistaken impression that every time we talked to the server our score got worse, even if we reset.
+Thanks to early testing--either a bug in the organizers' code or, more likely, user error--we were working under the mistaken impression that every time we talked to the server our score got worse, even if we reshuffled the rooms.

 ![Working on on-screen hexagons with annotations](GUI.jpg)

 Less than an hour later, we put our new tool to the test.
-And yes, we confirmed, it was much easier to click one button than draw hexagons over and over.
+And yes, it was much easier to click one button than draw hexagons over and over.

 We also added a helpful tool to our sudoku toolbelt.
-Every time you enter a room, you can assume that you've never been there before.
-When you've done more walking, you're sometimes able to prove to yourself that this new room must be the same as an old one.
+Every time you enter a room, you start by assuming that you've never been there before.
+When you've done more walking, you can sometimes prove that this new room must be the same as an old one.
 At that point, you can 'merge' the rooms together: now everything that was true about the new room must also be true of the old.
 And, good news, if you start from the beginning again with this in mind, you usually learn even more!

-It seemed likely this approach _could_ get us to an answer, if we worked at it hard enough.
-There was just one problem: you had to be absolutely sure of your proof that two hexes were the same, and it wasn't easy to find your mistakes once you had made them.
-Perhaps, Pandu mused, since backtracking solutions worked for sudoku puzzles, something similar could be applied here?
-We could see from the leaderboard that some teams had found perfect solutions with to all the posted problems, so maybe it was something like that.
+It seemed like this approach _could_ get us to an answer with enough dumb effort.
+But you had to be absolutely sure of your proof that two hexes were the same, and it was hard to fix your mistakes once you had made them.
+Maybe, Pandu mused, since backtracking solutions worked for sudoku puzzles, that would work here?
+We could see from the leaderboard that some teams had found perfect solutions to all the available problems, so maybe it was something like that.
 But it wasn't obvious to us how that would work.
-Convinced our UI and enough elbow grease could go the distance, I forged ahead trying to think through the problem until an unfortunate 4am without success.
+Convinced enough elbow grease could go the distance, I unfortunatley forged ahead until 4am without success.

 ![Sequence of photos ending in sitting at a desk until late](dayof.gif)<br />
 _Descent into madness_